 - Add the milk slowly, beating on low speed.
 Increase speed to high and beat for 4 minutes.
 The dough should be soft.

 - Transfer the dough to a sheet of plastic wrap, wrap loosely, and place it in a ziplock bag.
 You need to leave a little room to allow it to rise.
 Allow the dough to rest at room temperature for 30 minutes.
-Then refrigerate it 8 hours or overnight.
+Then refrigerate it for at least 20 minutes or overnight.

 - Note: At the end of any turn, the dough and/or butter may be frozen for later use refrigerated overnight.
 Wrap tightly in plastic wrap and then place it in a ziplock bag.
 To thaw frozen dough, transfer to the refrigerate to defrost.
 You can speed this up by leaving it out at room temperature for a short while.
 Then refrigerate it so that it is easy to work with.